Congenital mitral valve anomalies

 Overview

-Congenital mitral valve anomalies are heart problems present at birth (congenital heart defects) that affect the valve between the heart's upper left chamber (left atrium) and lower left chamber (left ventricle).
+Congenital mitral valve anomalies are types of heart valve disease that are present at birth.
+That means they are congenital heart defects.
+The conditions affect the valve between the heart's upper and lower left chambers.
+That valve is called the mitral valve.

 Mitral valve anomalies include:

-- Problems with the cords that support the valve such as missing cords, short and thick cords, or cords attaching to the heart muscle near the mitral valve
+- Changes in the cords that support the valve.
+This might include missing cords, short and thick cords, or cords that are too long.

-- More than one opening in the area of the mitral valve (double-orifice valve)
+- More than one opening in the area of the mitral valve.
+This is called a double-orifice valve.

 Types of heart valve disease caused by mitral valve anomalies include: